antevens/boatcontrol/README.md

 * The high current daughter board is designed for 4 layer 1/13oz (35/450um) copper.
 * The non-latching daughter board is designed for 4 layer 1/6oz (35/200um) copper.
 * The non-existent current sensing daughter board .. will probably use 6oz copper.
-* The non-existent ESD optocoupler/isolator board .. will probably use 1oz copper.
+* The non-existent Full ESD optocoupler/isolator board .. will probably use 1oz copper.

 ![Boatcontrol Non Latching Relay Addon](images/NonLatchingNO30A.png)
 ![Boatcontrol Latching Relay Board](images/CommonCathode60A.png)